patrick-blom/flower-reminder/README.md

 #Random Flower Reminder
 The simple way to surprise your woman using the symfony console

+Flower Reminder is a useful symfony command line tool to create random google calendar events which reminds you to buy your woman some flowers.

+E.g if you want to surprise you women two times in three months and that four times in a row, Flower Reminder is your friend.

 ##Requirements
 - a google developer account
 - a google calendar